It is with great sadness that we mourn the passing of Daryl...

 Symbolic Power shares this award with Marcel Fournier’s Emile Durkheim: A Biography.

 Four BU Sociology faculty members were elected to ASA councils for 2014.

-After serving as secretary/treasurer of the Sexualities council for 2013, Professor Cati Connell was elected to the Sex and Gender council.
+After being elected secretary/treasurer of the Sexualities council in 2013, Professor Cati Connell was also elected to the Sex and Gender council.

 Professor Emily Barman was elected to the council for the Economic Sociology Section.